Sexual Harassment Claims Against Casey Affleck Could Steal His Oscar

 Casey Affleck may be headed for Oscars glory in 2017, but his demons from the past are catching up, according to News Australia.
-The 41-year-old younger brother of Ben Affleck is being accused of sexual harassment, humiliation, as well as intimidation.
+The 41-year-old younger brother of Ben Affleck is being accused of sexual harassment, humiliation, and intimidation.

-Last Sunday, Casey Affleck won a Golden Globe award for his remarkable performance in Manchester By The Sea.
+Last Sunday, Casey Affleck won a Golden Globe award for his remarkable performance in Manchester by the Sea.
 A few days later, he received a BAFTA nomination.
-And while the actor is being considered to be the front-runner to win the Best Actor award at the Academy Awards 2017, his controversial past may have an adverse impact on his chances of winning as well as his career prospects.
+And while the actor is being considered to be the front-runner to win the Best Actor award at the 2017 Academy Awards, his controversial past may have an adverse impact on his chances of winning as well as his career prospects.

 Leading Actor: Andrew Garfield, Casey Affleck, Jake Gyllenhaal, Ryan Gosling and Viggo Mortensen https://t.co/GF2IWjWe10 #EEBAFTAs pic.twitter.com/gpm0GwCvCW